 Consider Your Future Needs

 The best floor plans can be easily adapted to fit your needs now and in the future.
-If you’re planning to age in place, it may make sense to choose a plan that offers the option to add a first-floor master bedroom suite to your new home.
+If you’re planning to age in place, it may make sense to choose a plan with a first-floor master bedroom suite and extra-wide hallways and doorways for wheelchair accessibility.
+These features are difficult to add later and unassuming in the meantime.
 Although you may not need to use the first-floor suite now, it can always serve as a guest suite temporarily.

-Other options, such as extra bedrooms, bedroom suites and larger garages offer increased flexibility.
+Other options, such as extra bedrooms, bedroom suites, and larger garages offer increased flexibility for future multi-generational living.
 Your children may be toddlers now, but they’ll be driving before you know it.
 Opting for a three-car garage can help prevent future disagreements about whose car gets one of the coveted spots in the garage.

-If Central New Jersey is on your list of new home locations, you’ll want to take schedule an in-person or virtual visit with a Country Classics sales associate.
+If you're in the market for quality home builders in Central New Jersey, you’ll want to take schedule an in-person or virtual visit with a Country Classics sales associate.
 Virtual tours of some of floor plans can be found on the Country Classics’ website.
-If you’re ready to become the first resident of one of our brand new executive homes, contact us soon and we'd be happy to help!
+If you’re ready to become the first resident of one of our brand-new executive homes, contact us soon and we'd be happy to help!